ding-lab/spatial_driver_co-detection_paper/README.md

     ggh4x_0.2.8
     ```
     * the libaries ComplexHeatmap and Circlize were installed directly in R with BiocManager rather than conda.
-* Code related to analysis from the paper can be found in the `spatial_driver_co-detection_paper/plotting_snippets/plotting_snippets.R`
+* Code related to analysis from the paper can be found in the `spatial_driver_co-detection_paper/plotting_snippets/` folder.
+The worklogs in each folder describe how the code/tables were used and how code was run.

 ## Other tools used in the analysis of this paper include:
 Copy number calling was run with [GATK4SCNA](https://github.com/Aust1nS2/GATK4SCNA).